protocol/research-website/content/posts/202004-karola-welcome/index.md

 ---

 [Karola](/authors/karola-kirsanow/) is an experienced paleogeneticist, having studied and done research at [Cornell](https://www.cornell.edu/), [Oxford](http://www.ox.ac.uk/), and [Harvard](https://www.harvard.edu/).
 While at [Johannes Gutenberg University Mainz](https://www.uni-mainz.de/eng/), Karola led a project looking at the genetic adaptation of modern humans to an agriculturalist diet.
-In 2016, she founded a consultancy specialising on academic grants applications, scientific editing, and data analysis.
+In 2016, she founded a consultancy specialising in academic grants applications, scientific editing, and data analysis.
 Starting today, she joins our team as a Research Program Manager.
 Here is a little more about Karola:

 **What path brought you to PL?**